domschrei/mallob/README.md

 make; cd ..
 ```

+**For certified UNSAT, please use -DMALLOB_USE_JEMALLOC=0 instead since I suspect that jemalloc and STXXL do not get along for some reason.**

 Specify `-DCMAKE_BUILD_TYPE=RELEASE` for a release build or `-DCMAKE_BUILD_TYPE=DEBUG` for a debug build.
 In addition, use the following Mallob-specific build options: